 Corn and Lobster Chowder with Truffles

-Perfect for a rainy summer day!
-Of course this would be best if served overlooking the rocky Maine coast, but it's good anywhere.
+A classic "down east" recipe taken to the next level with the addition of truffles!
 Whatever else you do, don't be put off by the bit about lobster stock.
 It's easy to prepare yourself simply by gently simmering the discarded lobster shells in water for an hour or so.

 Use a deep stock pot to melt the butter and sauté the corn, onions, celery, and carrots.
 Add the chicken stock and reduce by about one-half.
 Add the cream and reduce further by about one-half.
 Add the thyme sprigs and set aside.